 Zero Waste Fashion

-Tonlé is an amazing fashion company on a number of levels: it makes beautiful upcycled women’s clothing with a guiding goal of eliminating manufacturing waste; it’s organized as a group of makers who have a say in the business; its culture is deeply Cambodian.
+Tonlé is an amazing sustainable fashion brand on a number of levels: it makes beautiful upcycled women’s clothing with a guiding goal of eliminating manufacturing waste; it’s organized as a group of makers who have a say in the business; its culture is deeply Cambodian.
 (The name Tonlé comes from a river that is the life blood of Cambodia).
 Tonlé clothing is made in the company’s base in Phnom Penh using remnants cut from large apparel factories.
 The team of co-creator, Rachel Faller and 30 local artisans manage the complicated balancing act of manufacturing and also sourcing choice cuts of materials from second-hand scrap markets.
 These scrap pieces are woven to create gorgeous, ‘twice recycled’ woven garments that has a texture that is immediately identifiable to the brand.Tonlé Website

 Zero Waste Daniel